The micro of what I did in the last 18 months was teach myself photography. The macro was falling in love with a passion again.

 Good for me.
 And now for my humble caveat:

-I’m luckier that many.
+I’m luckier than many.
 I can shoot photos and write because I have a Social Security check and a wife with a job.
 So who am I to talk to those who are watching jobs and savings and safety nets disappear?

 Yes, income is priority number one.
 And yes, sometimes the drudge job is the only one you can get, and it wears you out so that you have nothing left to give (at first) to some discretionary creative pursuit.